nuttycream/deeznuts/content/_index.md

 template = "homepage.html"
 +++

-Hello! this is my (John Carter's) personal portfolio, from here you can view my super cool projects or go to my about page to get to know me more personally :)
+Hello!
+This is my (John Carter's) personal portfolio, from here you can view my super cool projects or go to my about page to get to know me more personally :)

-### brief overview

-Some of my most used technologies:
+# at a glance

 - [NixOS](https://nixos.org) -> my current full time operating system
   - see my [dotfiles](https://github.com/nuttycream/nixxy)